tekkaman/TKSmartMonkey/README.md

 How to use TKSmartMonkey
 -------------
-1、Download the codes, copy SmartMonkey directory into your project.
+		1) Download the codes, copy SmartMonkey directory into your project.\n
-2、Compile your project and run, you'll see TKSmartMonkey is running with your program.
+		2) Compile your project and run, you'll see TKSmartMonkey is running with your program.